Josh Bitelli’s Forfars Bakery and Roadworkers Projects

 If you’re lucky enough to be visiting next week’s New Designers show in London, which functions like a giant coming-out party for each year’s batch of graduating UK design students, you’re apt to see plenty of examples of projects meant to highlight how things are made.
 But only for one of them, presumably, will those things be mass-produced bread and highways.
 For his thesis at Brighton University of Architecture & Design, erstwhile Max Lamb intern Josh Bitelli got to know his local bakers and roadworkers, collaborating with each of them to produce a series of trophies, vases, and furnishings made from the raw materials used by two overlooked, workaday industries.
 Much like Carly Mayer’s documentation of roof-tile and fireworks factories previously published on Sight Unseen, Bitelli’s investigation into these “integral yet inaccessible” domains, as he puts it, explores the idea that “we have little idea of the inner workings of industrial production, and little or no relation to the people behind the scenes.”

-Check out the two resulting series in more depth below, including making-of videos and photographs shot by the designer, who had this to say about the origins of the project: “A little while ago I made a project that refined the production of shot glasses to just one road.
+Check out the two resulting series in more depth below, including photographs shot by the designer, who had this to say about the origins of the project: “A little while ago I made a project that refined the production of shot glasses to just one road.
 Foundry Street Glasses used a local pub as a design studio and a lone glassblower that worked a few doors down as the factory.
 I took little blobs of modeling wax, the kind that’s moldable in the heat of your hands, and asked random drinkers to make a shot glass.
 We made plaster casts of these in pre-prepared boxes and left them by an open fire to dry.
 John King, the glassblower, struggles with his business and finds relationships with clients tricky, so with his involvement I hoped to knit a community together and re-map production in terms of hubs of activity and facilities.
 I attempted to design aesthetics out of the process by creating a system rather than a polished object.
 This exercise in co-design was appreciated when presented in an exhibition space, but at the time, was quite the anticlimax: The participants were unhappy with their bubble-ridden glasses and considered them inferior to their industrially produced counterparts.

 “The experiment felt more like an after-work activity than a serious discussion into global production and local, untapped skill.
 To try and get people interested in how things are made, I decided I should twist very standard and relatable industries, such as tarmac-laying, rather than an alchemic one like glassblowing.
 I realized the need to take more control over the process hacks that I’m interested in, too, so I started work on a set of trophies to celebrate established production methods, and the craftsmen that work behind-the-scenes to keep our lives seamless.”